Nathan Sinkala

-Nathan Sinkala (born 22 November 1990) is a Zambian professional footballer who plays as a defensive midfielder for South African side Stellenbosch and the Zambia national team.
+Nathan Sinkala (born 22 November 1990) is a Zambian professional footballer who most recently played as a defensive midfielder for ZESCO United.
+He made 52 appearances scoring 3 goals for the Zambia national team between 2011 and 2021.

 Club career

 Green Buffaloes

 Born in Chingola, Sinkala began his career in 2008 with Green Buffaloes, and spent a loan spell in Israel with Hapoel Kiryat Shmona during 2009, playing for their reserve team.
 At Green Buffaloes, Sinkala scored three leagues goal during the 2009 season, and two league goals during the 2010 season.
 He also won the Zambian Charity Shield in 2010.

 TP Mazembe and loans

 After participating at the 2012 Africa Cup of Nations, Sinkala signed for TP Mazembe on a three-year deal.

 On 8 January 2014, Sinkala joined French Ligue 1 side Sochaux-Montbéliard on a loan deal.
 He later stated that he wished to remain with the club following the end of the loan deal.
 On 7 July 2014, Sinkala was loaned again from Mazembe, this time to Swiss Super League side Grasshopper Club Zürich.